Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: System Model and Problem Formulation

-The signal traversed from the UAV to UEs is reflected by the IRS.
-Thus, the received signal from the $n$th UAV to the $m$th UE in the $n$th cluster at time step $t$ can be shown as
+The signal from the UAV to UEs is reflected by the RIS.
+Thus, the received signal from the $n$th UAV to the $m$th UE in the $n$th cluster at time step $t$ can be written as